jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

 .. note:: The user has the option to select an default mailbox in the invitation email under the mailbox selection menu.

 How to accept invitation and send envelope without authorization (for guests)
 =============================================================================

 1. To accept the invitation to the envelope, the user must follow the link sent to their email address.
 You have received a new envelope message will be displayed.
-Click on "Agree button"
+Click the "Agree button"

 .. image:: pic_inviteToEnvelopeByEmail/inviteYouRecieveEnvelope.png
    :width: 400